henrietta-k/adapt-learning-wiki/Core-modules.md

 ### <a name="notify"></a>Notify

-Adapt has an internal notifications system known as Notify which can trigger four types of notification:
+Adapt has an internal notifications system known as **Notify** which can trigger four types of notification:

-* **Popup** - Used for when you need to popup some additional information.
-Similar to the feedback plugin Tutor.
+* **Popup** - Used for when you need to display some additional information; as used by the feedback plugin **Tutor**.
-* **Alert** - Used to get the users attention.
+* **Alert** - Used to get the learner's attention.
 Has a confirm button that needs clicking before progressing further in the course.
 The confirm button triggers a callback event.
 * **Prompt** - Used for when the learner needs to make a choice.
 The prompts can have unlimited button options but we suggest three is the maximum.
 Each prompt button triggers a callback event.
 * **Push** - Used to push an unobtrusive notification to the learner in a style similar to that of macOS/Windows 10 notifications.
 Only two push notifications are displayed at once; others are added into a queue and processed accordingly as the displayed ones are cleared.

-How to activate a popup:
+How to activate a **popup**:
 ```js
 var popupObject = {
     title: "Popup title",